Getting Results for a Better Tomorrow

 Economy

-These savings reflect a 40% personal income tax rate drop so that you can save, invest or spend your money as you see fit.
+In driving the personal state income down to 0%, we have saved you so far $1,250 per year based on an average of $50,000 wage.
+These savings reflect a 40% personal income tax rate drop since we started so that you can save, invest or spend your money as you see fit.
 That really helps in these inflationary times.

 As a small business owner, Ken understood that restructuring the business tax structure such as taxes on LLETs and pass-through entities allows businesses to reinvest in hiring employees or buying equipment.

-Kentucky’s financial structure and outlook are strong by shifting the commonwealth’s tax structure from an income base to a consumption tax base while not increasing the sales tax and putting limits on the administration’s spending.
+Kentucky’s financial structure and outlook are strong by shifting the Commonwealth’s tax structure from an income base to a consumption tax base while not increasing the sales tax and putting limits on the administration’s spending.
+This has resulted in one of the nation’s strongest financially sound state government with around $3.5 billion in a rainy day fund.

-The results from changing our tax structure and controlling spending have provided an investment starting in July 2024 of nearly $1.2 billion for Jefferson and Oldham Counties that is targeted for human services and transportation needs.
-Workforce is vital to our economy and through his leadership, Ken sponsored three workforce initiatives pertaining to healthcare (HB 200), aviation (SB127/HB345) and mental health (HB56).
+The results from changing our tax structure and controlling spending have provided investments in Jefferson and Oldham of nearly $2.2 billion over the past three years.
+Workforce is vital to our economy and through his leadership, Ken will continue to invest in heatlhcare, education and businesses.

 In looking forward, Ken will push to put more money in your pocket, strengthen workforce initiatives, and support businesses through policies so that they can attract and retain employees to help build a better community.